Updated February 2024 with new figures from Child Poverty Action Group and Greater Manchester Poverty Action

-Around 145,000 children are living in relative poverty (before housing costs) in Greater Manchester.
+Around 250,000 children are living in poverty (after housing costs) in Greater Manchester.
 The child poverty rate in the city region is higher than the England and UK average.

-This page details the relative and absolute child poverty rate (before housing costs) in each Greater Manchester local authority and presents a map detailing ward level child poverty figures.
+This page details the child poverty rate (after housing costs) in each Greater Manchester local authority and presents a map detailing constituency level child poverty figures.
 As the government doesn’t produce local level working age and pensioner poverty figures, child poverty is often used as a proxy for poverty rates more broadly within an area.

 Child poverty rates by local authority

-This chart shows the proportion of children living in relative and absolute poverty in each of Greater Manchester’s ten boroughs in 2021 (the year for which data is most recently available).
+This chart shows the proportion of children living in poverty after housing costs in each of Greater Manchester’s ten boroughs in 2021/22.

-The figures in this chart compare with a UK wide child relative poverty (before housing costs) rate of 19% and a child absolute poverty rate (before housing costs) of 16%.
+The figures in this chart compare with a UK wide child poverty rate of 29% in 2021/22.

-Of Greater Manchester’s 215 wards, over half (109) have a relative child poverty rate of 20% or above.
+Of Greater Manchester’s 27 constituencies, 23 have a child poverty rate of 30% or above.

 Estimates of Free School Meal eligibility by ward